 2. Take the Best Care of your Body that you Can

 Instead of taking care of your body do you have a tendency to use your body for comfort?
-If you’re comforting yourself with food, alcohol or vegging out you’re not caring for your body you’re abusing your body.
+If you’re comforting yourself with food, alcohol or vegging out you’re not caring for it you’re abusing it.

 You can keep doing this or you can look at the underlying causes of your stress and manage the symptoms better while you sort those causes out.